RupeshKumar4511/Full_Stack_Development/README.md

 Javascript syntax execution
 <br>

-JSX (JavaScript XML) is a syntax extension for JavaScript that is primarily used with React to describe what the UI should look like.
+JSX (JavaScript XML) is a syntax extension for JavaScript that is primarily used with React to describe how the UI should look like.
 It allows you to write HTML-like syntax directly in JavaScript, which React transforms into JavaScript objects under the hood.
 JSX makes it easier to visualize the structure of your UI and is compiled by Babel or other tools into regular JavaScript.
 <br>

 ```bash